th2-net/th2-grpc-act-template/README.md

 This tool generates code from `.proto` files and upload constructed packages (`.proto` files with generated code) to desired repositories.

 ### How to use:
-1. Edit `rootProject.name` variable in `settings.gradle file`.
+1. Edit `rootProject.name` variable in `settings.gradle` file.
 This will be the name of Java package.
 2. Edit `package_name` variable in `setup.py`.
 This will be the name of Python package. <br>
 You can also edit parameters of `setup.py` in `setup` function invocation such as: `url`, `author`, `author_email`, `description`. <br>
 Do not edit the others.